 Another known 2019 Volkswagen Jetta recall relates to certain 2019 Jettas that do not have the keyless entry add-on.
 In these scenarios, the instrument cluster on the vehicle may not currently provide an audible warning to inform drivers that the key is still inside the ignition when the door is opened.
 This is, of course, a major concern for auto theft, and leads the vehicle to not complying with federal requirements of the Federal Motor Vehicle Safety Standard number 114, “Theft Protection”.
 It can also lead to the outcome of a driver not realizing the vehicle is still in operation when they step out of the vehicle, leading to other potential problems.

-Volkswagen is notifying affected customers of this recall and plans to reprogram the instrument cluster at no charge.
+Volkswagen is notifying affected customers of the 2019 Jetta recall and plans to reprogram the instrument cluster at no charge.
 Owners can contact Volkswagen customer service at 1-800-893-5298 for more information; use the VW Jetta recall codes 90L3 and 90L4.

 Jetta began to inform owners by mail, and dealers will replace the headlight on the passenger side for free.
 If you’re concerned that you may be affected, contact Volkswagen customer service at 1-800-893-5298 and reference code 94L1.